 The two men drove me to The Prince Hotel to check in.
 They walked me to my room, then bid me a goodnight, informing me they’d come to pick me up for the interview in the morning.

-The second interview: meeting the President
+A second interview: Meeting the President of the University

 One of the most prestigious universities in the city, the first campus was impressively large and upright.
 As one of the top ten most beautiful colleges in Korea and film location of K-drama Boys over Flowers (it was the elite high school, where the top 1% of the wealthiest Korean families attend), it definitely earned its model ranking.
 It’s red brick western style buildings stood regal, commanding a sophisticated academic presence, reminiscent of an Ivy league college.
 With soft rolling hills and tightly manicured lawns, the campus held a distinct air of brevity and sunshine.
 A practically squealed in my seat, driving through it!